MetaFam/metagame-wiki/docs/great-houses/House-of-Permaculture.md

 Please get in touch if you would like to contribute to our House of Permaculture in any way, or have any questions or suggestions.

-Thank you for your time reading and digesting, Kind Regards John Davie E-Mail Me: johnadavie@gmail.com
+Thank you for your time reading and digesting, Kind Regards John Davie

+Please E-Mail Me: johnadavie@gmail.com

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODU3MjM5MSwtMjA3MTcyNzY5OSwtMT
-Y1MzQ2NTA1MiwtNDI5MDIxNjAzLC0zMTQwMzg2NjAsMTk5MzM0
-NzAwOCwyMDIyNDEyNTgyLDEzNzczMDUzODgsMTE4OTM5NjM3NC
-wxNzM3NDAwOTgzLC0zNjY2Mzg1NzAsMTQ0NDc1Mzg4NywxNjM4
-NTU2MjY1LDIxMjU3NzczMTIsLTE5OTEwNDk5NTIsLTE3OTQ0Nz
-Y2NTAsLTEyNjQwOTE1NSwxNDc1ODUyMDU1LC0xODU1ODUwMDkx
-LC0xOTE4MDYxODcyXX0=
+eyJoaXN0b3J5IjpbLTI0MzQ3NDc3LC0xNDg1NzIzOTEsLTIwNz
+E3Mjc2OTksLTE2NTM0NjUwNTIsLTQyOTAyMTYwMywtMzE0MDM4
+NjYwLDE5OTMzNDcwMDgsMjAyMjQxMjU4MiwxMzc3MzA1Mzg4LD
+ExODkzOTYzNzQsMTczNzQwMDk4MywtMzY2NjM4NTcwLDE0NDQ3
+NTM4ODcsMTYzODU1NjI2NSwyMTI1Nzc3MzEyLC0xOTkxMDQ5OT
+UyLC0xNzk0NDc2NjUwLC0xMjY0MDkxNTUsMTQ3NTg1MjA1NSwt
+MTg1NTg1MDA5MV19
 -->